cyanreg/avtransport/draft-qproto-spec.md

 Qproto protocol
 ===============
-The Qproto protocol is a new standardized mechanism for unidirectional and bidirectional multimedia transport and storage.
+The Qproto protocol is a new standardized mechanism for multimedia transport and storage.
 This protocol aims to be a simple, reliable and robust low-overhead method that borrows design decisions from other protocols and aims to be generic, rather than specialized for certain use-cases.
 With minimal changes, it can be processed as a stream or saved to a file as an intermediate step or for post-processing.

 Rather than just being a new container and protocol filling a niche, this also attempts